What Is the FINRA SIE?

 The SIE as a Career Entry Point

-The SIE was designed to separate foundational industry knowledge from the product-specific expertise tested by top-off exams like the Series 7 or Series 65.
-Here is how the licensing path typically works:
+FINRA designed the SIE to split foundational industry knowledge from the product-specific expertise that top-off exams like the Series 7 or Series 65 test.
+The licensing path usually runs like this:

 - Pass the SIE (no sponsorship required)